X Ambassadors

-X Ambassadors (also stylized XA) is an American pop rock band from Ithaca, New York, that consists of lead vocalist Sam Harris, keyboardist Casey Harris, and drummer Adam Levin.
+X Ambassadors, also stylized XA, is an American pop rock band from Ithaca, New York, that consists of lead vocalist Sam Harris, keyboardist Casey Harris, and drummer Adam Levin.
 Russ Flynn is a touring member who plays guitar and bass.
 Their most notable songs include "Jungle", "Renegades", and "Unsteady".
 The band's debut full-length album, VHS, was released on June 30, 2015.
 Their second album, Orion, came out on June 14, 2019.
 Their third album, The Beautiful Liar, was issued on September 24, 2021.
 Their fourth album, Townie, came out on April 5, 2024.

 History

-2009–12: Ambassadors and Litost
+2009–2012: Ambassadors and Litost

-X Ambassadors began playing under the name Ambassadors, touring with artists such as LIGHTS.
+X Ambassadors began playing under the name Ambassadors, touring with artists such as Lights.
 During this time, they self-released their debut EP, Ambassadors, creating a music video for its lead single, "Tropisms."
 Shortly after, they self-released their second EP, Litost, which included the eponymous song, later to be used in the soundtrack for The Host.
 The band signed a record deal in 2012 with SONGS Music Publishing.
 They launched a Kickstarter campaign to fund and shoot two music videos for the EP's singles, "Weight/Lightness" and "Unconsolable", with the latter being re-recorded later.
 The group was noticed by Imagine Dragons while frontman Dan Reynolds was sick in the hospital in Norfolk, Virginia.
 Reynolds heard an acoustic version of "Unconsolable" on 96X WROX-FM and asked Interscope to sign the band as soon as possible.

-2013–14: Love Songs Drug Songs and The Reason
+2013–2014: Love Songs Drug Songs and The Reason

 X Ambassadors released their debut major-label EP, Love Songs Drug Songs, in 2013.
 It included the track "Stranger", co-written by Dan Reynolds.
 In promotion of the album, they toured in support of Imagine Dragons, Jimmy Eat World, and the Mowgli's.
 In 2014, the band released their next EP, The Reason.
 Two of its tracks, "Unsteady" and "Jungle", appeared on their full-length album VHS, released after a year.
 In promotion of the new EP, X Ambassadors supported Panic! at the Disco and Imagine Dragons on their respective tours.

-2015–16: VHS
+2015–2017: VHS

-In March 2015, X Ambassadors released the single "Renegades", which appeared on their debut album, "VHS", published on June 30, 2015, and featuring collaborations with Jamie N Commons and Imagine Dragons.
+In March 2015, X Ambassadors released the single "Renegades", which appeared on their debut album, VHS, published on June 30, 2015, and featuring collaborations with Jamie N Commons and Imagine Dragons.
 A special edition, titled VHS 2.0 was released on June 10, 2016, with five additional tracks and without the interludes that were included on the original version.
+In August 2026 "Renegades" joined Spotify's so-called 'billion club' after it reached 1 billion streams on the music app.

 The band collaborated with the Knocks on the song "Comfortable", from the duo's debut album, 55, released in March 2016.
+They were also featured on the song "Sucker for Pain" from the soundtrack to the 2016 film Suicide Squad.

 On June 20, 2016, X Ambassadors announced that Feldshuh would be taking an indefinite hiatus from the band to deal with personal issues.